 Learn more about the many options of quality pool covers we offer and how to Save on Your Pool Closing When You Order a New Safety Cover.

 Our expert service technicians at The Swimming Pool Store take pride in every pool they close so that the cold New England winter doesn’t wreak havoc on them, and so that you can enjoy your pool quickly after opening in the spring.
+Learn more about closing your pool correctly and how to schedule a professional pool closing for a worry-free opening in the spring.

 The Swimming Pool Store is still closing pools, but our schedules fill up quickly.
 Please inspect your winter pool cover and give us a call at (860) 673-6118 to schedule your pool closing.